-Description The property comprises a purpose built ground floor flat within a four storey tenement block.
-Accommodation Ground Floor - Entrance Hall, Living Room, 2 Bedrooms, Kitchen and Bathroom with WC Gross internal floor area (m2) 60m2 or thereby.
-Neighbourhood and location The subjects are situated in an established residential area where neighbouring properties are of a similar age and type.
+Description The property comprises a purpose built second floor flat within a four storey tenement block.
+Accommodation Second Floor - Entrance Hall, Bedroom, Living Room with Kitchen off and Bathroom with WC Gross internal floor area (m2) 40m2 or thereby.
+Neighbourhood and location The subjects are situated within an established residential area where neighbouring properties are of a mixed age and type.
 Adequate amenities can be found nearby.
-Age 1890 or thereby.
-Weather Dry and overcast.
+Age 1889 or thereby.
+Weather Dry and over cast.

 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
 Masonry with clay pots.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
 The roof is pitched and laid in slate incorporating flat roof sections.
-No access was afforded to any roof void areas.
+No access was afforded to any roof void areas. sections.
+No access was anorded to any foor void areas.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
 Cast iron gutters and downpipes.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
 The main walls are of stone construction pointed externally.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows throughout are of replacement UPVC double glazed type.
+Windows throughout are of a replacement UPVC double glazed type.
 There is a front access door.
 External decorations Visually inspected.
-Painted finishes noted.
+External decorations Painted finishes noted.
 Conservatories / porches Visually inspected.
 Not applicable.

 Communal areas Circulation areas visually inspected. , i Communal stair accessed via an entryphone system.
 Garages and permanent outbuildings Visually inspected.
 Not applicable.
 Outside areas and boundaries Visually inspected.
-It appears that the property benefits from private grounds to the front of the property with further shared grounds to the rear.
-Boundaries are defined in a mixture of boundaries.
+There are shared grounds to the rear of the property however no access was gained at the time of inspection as the access gate was locked shut.
+Viewing of the shared grounds was undertaken from the rear windows of the flat only.
 Ceilings Visually inspected from floor level.
 Presumed plastered ceilings throughout.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
 Internal walls have plaster finishes.
-Floors including sub floors Flooring throughout appears to be predominantly of timber construction with fitted floor coverings throughout.
-No subfloor areas were inspected at the time of inspection.
+Floors including sub floors Flooring throughout appears to be of timber construction with fitted floor coverings.
+No sub-floor area was inspected.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 Internal joinery - timber.
 Internal doors - timber panel type.
 Kitchen storage is provided by a range of fitted units incorporating worktop surface areas.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is an open fireplace within the property.
-Some fireplaces have been blocked over.
+The fireplaces appeared to be blocked over.